-I will be represented in this grievance by: (check one - representative must sign o appropriate line.
-If grievant is represented by the UFF or legal counsel, all universit communications should go to the grievant's representative.):
+I will be represented in this grievance by: (check one - representative must sign on appropriate line.
+If grievant is represented by the UFF or legal counsel, all university communications should go to the grievant's representative.):

-UFF
+UFF Legal Counsel Myself

-Legal Counsel
+I UNDERSTAND AND AGREE THAT BY FILING THIS GRIEVANCE, I WAIVE WHATEVER RIGHTS I MAY HAVE UNDER CHAPTER 120 OF THE FLORIDA STATUTES WITH REGARD TO THE MATTERS I HAVE RAISED HEREIN AND UNDER ALL OTHER UNIVERSITY PROCEDURES WHICH MAY BE AVAILABLE TO ADDRESS THESE MATTERS.

-Myself
+This grievance was filed with the Provost's or Designee's Office on by (check one) mail (certified or registered, restricted delivery, return receipt requested)

-I UNDERSTAND AND AGREE THAT BY FILING THIS GRIEVANCE, I WAIVE WHATEVE RIGHTS I MAY HAVE UNDER CHAPTER 120 OF THE FLORIDA STATUTES WITH REGAR TO THE MATTERS I HAVE RAISED HEREIN AND UNDER ALL OTHER UNIVERSIT PROCEDURES WHICH MAY BE AVAILABLE TO ADDRESS THESE MATTERS.
-This grievance was filed with the Provost's or Designee's Office on by (check one) mail (certified or registered, restricted delivery, return receipt requested), other (specify)
+, personal delivery, other (specify).

 Signature of Grievant

 (Grievant must sign prior to Step 2 Meeting if grievance is to be processed.)